TheDXBNightsTeam/NNH-AI-Studio/replit.md

 Input validation uses Zod schemas defined in `/lib/validations/` to ensure type-safe input constraints and prevent data corruption.

+### Database Schema Management

+The project uses Supabase PostgreSQL with direct SQL migrations stored in `/supabase/migrations/`.
+TypeScript interfaces are defined in `/lib/types/database.ts` to match the database schema.
+There is no ORM layer - database interactions use the Supabase client directly.

 ### Frontend Architecture

 The frontend is built with Next.js 14+ using the App Router, React Server Components (RSC), and TypeScript.
 Styling is managed with Tailwind CSS and a custom OKLCH color system, with dark mode as default.
 UI components leverage Radix UI primitives and shadcn/ui (New York style variant), with Framer Motion for animations.